slint-ui/slint/docs/langref/src/properties.md

 }
 ```

-All properties declared at the top level of a component that are not `private` can
-get accessed from the outside when using a component as an element, or via the
+All properties declared at the top level of a component that are not `private` are accessible from the outside when using a component as an element, or via the
 language bindings from the business logic.

-Note: In the legacy syntax, the default was `in-out`.